 Rome Residential Historic District Address List

-Resources for Property Owners in the New District
+How Property Owners in the New District Can Benefit

 If you are the owner of a house within the Rome Residential Historic District, you may be eligible for a state historic tax credit equal to 20% of the repair costs through the New York State Historic Homeownership Rehabilitation Credit Program.
 All of the work must be approved by the Division for Historic Preservation (DHP) before you begin.